CHerfarth/XLB_multigrid_elastostatics/numerical_experiments/convergence_epsilon_standard/README.md

 2. From this folder run:
    bash start_convergence_study.sh
 3. Outputs:
-   - Convergence plots (PDF/PNG) and CSV files with errors are written to the working directory (same folder where the script is run).
+   - Convergence plots (PDF) and CSV files with errors are written to the working directory (same folder where the script is run).

 Adjusting the study
 - Simulation parameters / material properties / geometry: edit convergence_study.py